Newsletter

 What is agent spoofing?

-It is a malicious bot that impersonates an AI agent, a search engine crawler, a price comparison tool, etc., in order to bypass the security of an online retail site.
+Agent spoofing is a malicious bot that impersonates an AI agent, a search engine crawler, a price-comparison tool, or any other trusted client in order to bypass the security of an online retail site.

-By gaining unrestricted access, the bot can, for example, scrape information or manipulate SEO data.
-With the proliferation of AI agents, this identity spoofing has become the most difficult attack vector to detect.
+By gaining unrestricted access, the bot can scrape information, manipulate SEO data, and more.
+With the proliferation of AI agents, this kind of identity spoofing has become the most difficult attack vector to detect.

 Key figures